yancmo1/assistant-365-bridge/README.md

 **Pros:** Easier to do as a one-time setup
 **Cons:** Slightly less “web app” like, but perfectly fine for personal use

-Either way, once we have a refresh token, the backend can silently refresh tokens and call Microsoft Graph whenever `/promoteTask` is hit.
+Either way, once we have an MSAL cache (including refresh tokens), the backend can silently refresh tokens and call Microsoft Graph whenever `/promoteTask` is hit.

 ### 3. Implement Graph Helper